lenddoefl/filters/docs/filters_list.rst

 --------------
 These filters are designed to operate on (or convert to) numeric types.

+:py:class:`filters.Decimal`
+   Interprets the incoming value as a ``decimal.Decimal``.

+   Virtually any value that can be passed to ``decimal.Decimal.__init__`` is accepted (including scientific notation), with a few exceptions:

+      - Non-finite values (e.g., ``NaN``, ``+Inf``, etc.) are not allowed.
+      - Tuple/list values (e.g., ``(0, (4, 2), -1)``) are allowed by default,
+        but you can disallow these values in the filter initializer.

+   The filter initializer also accepts a parameter to set max precision.
+If specified, the resulting values will be *truncated* to the specified number of decimal places.

+   If you want to round to the specified precision instead, chain the filter with :py:class:`filters.Round`.

 :py:class:`filters.Int`
    Interprets the incoming value as an int.